Garden with Japanese knotweed near residential property in South Yorkshire

 Why Japanese knotweed is such a problem for house sales

 The property market treats knotweed seriously.
 Not because most buyers are frightened of it personally, but because mortgage lenders are.
+The RICS guidance on Japanese knotweed and residential property shapes how surveyors categorise infestations and what lenders will accept.

-The mortgage lender problem
+The mortgage lender problem in 2026

-This immediately narrows your buyer pool to:
+This narrows your buyer pool to:

-What you must disclose
+What you must disclose — and why Patarkatsishvili matters

 The TA6 Property Information Form, which you complete as part of any sale, includes a direct question about Japanese knotweed.
 You must answer honestly.